 Shhhh, our Yellow Bean Salad has an alias 😮 it is also known as Wax Bean Salad.
 Regardless it is lip-smacking sensational and a lifesaver when it comes to feeding a crowd!

-This bean salad recipe is brimming with delicious yellow and green beans, fresh mint, and pine nuts; all smothered in a tangy mustard dressing - a favourite side dish at parties, barbecues, or family dinners.
+This bean salad recipe is brimming with delicious yellow and green beans, fresh mint, and pine nuts; all smothered in a tangy mustard dressing.

 Had something else in mind?
 Why not try our Ultimate Green Bean and Hazelnut Salad for sweet, crunchy flavour or if you are looking for a main meal bean salad, try our Grilled Tuna Salad with Flat Beans instead.